austinfile510/notetracker-api/README.md

 Users can add and edit tasks they add to each list, and both can be deleted at any time.

+If you'd like to test the app out before making an account, use the following credentials:

+Username: Thanks4AllTheFish

+Password: DouglasAdams42!

 ## Documentation

 This API runs at the following endpoints: